miriamschaefer/javascript-practice-exercises/README.md

 Part of the [Javascript30](https://javascript30.com/) challenge.
 Exercise to practice with different types of `console`.

-## JS30 Hold shift to check multiple checkboxes at the same time. ✅
+## JS30 Hold shift to check multiple checkboxes at the same time ✅

 Part of the [Javascript30](https://javascript30.com/) challenge.
 Quite useful exercise to learn how to work with flags 🚩 and the `shiftKey`event.